INEC files charges against suspended Adamawa REC - Daily Trust

-According to the him, the commission held its regular weekly meeting, Thursday 6th July 2023, and discussed, among other issues, the progress with the prosecution of electoral offenders.

-At the meeting with the RECs two days ago, the commission confirmed the receipt of case files from the Nigeria Police following the conclusion of investigation into alleged electoral offences during the 2023 General Election, including the one involving Ari.
+It would be recalled that at the meeting with the RECs two days ago on Tuesday, July 4, the commission confirmed the receipt of case files from the police following the conclusion of an investigation into alleged electoral offences during the 2023 general elections, including the one involving the embattled Adamawa REC, Barr Hudu Yunusa Ari.

-INEC Chairman, Prof Mahmood Yakubu had assured Nigerians of immediate action on the matter.

-“As provided by Section 145(1) of the Electoral Act 2022, an offence committed under the Act shall be triable in a Magistrate Court or a High Court of a State in which the offence is committed, or the Federal Capital Territory, Abuja.
+Okoye said, “As provided by Section 145(1) of the Electoral Act 2022, an offence committed under the act shall be tried in a magistrate’s court or a high court of a state in which the offence is committed or the Federal Capital Territory, Abuja.

-“Having reviewed the case file from the Police which established a prima facie case against Barr.
-Hudu Yunusa Ari, the commission has filed a six-count charge against him at the Adamawa State High Court sitting in Yola,” Okoye said.
+“Having reviewed the case file from the police which established a prima facie case against Barr Hudu Yunusa Ari, the commission has filed a six-count charge against him at the Adamawa State High Court sitting in Yola.”

-He said that consequently, the Court has fixed Wednesday 12th July 2023 for commencement of trial.
+He said that consequently, the court fixed Wednesday, July 12, 2023, for the commencement of the trial.

-He also said that the commission is working with the Nigerian Bar Association (NBA) for the diligent prosecution of other cases.
+He also said that the commission was working with the Nigerian Bar Association (NBA) for the diligent prosecution of other cases.

+Recall that INEC’s Chairman, Prof Mahmood Yakubu, assured Nigerians of immediate action on the matter.

 Dollar payments are now available for ALL Nigerians.
 Our clients earn about $5,000 - $10,000 acquiring premium domains.
 Read testimonials from others who have benefited.
 Click here to start